A Primer on Security of Quantum Computing Hardware: Security issues in quantum computing

 \subsection{Program rerouting to lower quality hardware}

 Quantum circuits are sent to quantum hardware via a cloud-based provider which allocates the hardware for the circuit.
 Here, the user has no visibility on the hardware that is being allocated.
-In \cite{puf}, the authors propose a new attack model where the user is allocated an inferior quantum hardware instead of the desired one.
+An attack model has been proposed \cite{puf} where the user is allocated an inferior quantum hardware instead of the desired one.
 Moreover, even if the desired quantum hardware is allocated, the scheduling policy for the queue of quantum circuits is another aspect that should be taken into consideration.
 The queue of quantum programs on the cloud side is usually long, with the main goal of maximizing throughput for cost reduction and better scientific exploration.
 The scheduling policy of the hardware is usually provided by the vendor for program allocation to hardware.
 In Fig. \ref{fig:attack_model}, two users \textbf{U1} and \textbf{U2} request for hardware \textbf{A} which is better compared to hardware \textbf{B} in terms of characteristics like error rates and fidelity.
 First U1 sends the request to the cloud service, and cloud service allocates hardware A to U1.
 However, when U2 requests for hardware B, the cloud service could make U2 either wait or allocate hardware B, which is of inferior quality.
 If the latter happens, U2 will suffer from incorrect results due to inferior hardware and may also end up paying more.

-A variant of the scheduler attack is discussed in~\cite{samah-iccad} where the scheduler allocates the requested device however, a rogue employee in the quantum computing company can be the attacker.
-He/she can alter the reported error-rate data so that an inferior qubit (with a larger error rate) is reported as a superior qubit (with a smaller error rate).
+In a variant of the scheduler attack \cite{samah-iccad}, the scheduler allocates the requested device however, a rogue employee in the quantum computing company can alter the reported error-rate data so that an inferior qubit (with a larger error rate) is reported as a superior qubit (with a smaller error rate).
 When a user requests or a compiler allocates physical qubits, they (user or compiler) can unknowingly select inferior quality qubits to run the circuit.
 Therefore, the user circuit will experience heightened errors and sub-optimal output.
-The authors state that the success of the attack depends on the variation of the error rates of the underlying hardware and the failure model applied to determine the mapping policy.
+It has been stated that the success of the attack depends on the variation of the error rates of the underlying hardware and the failure model applied to determine the mapping policy.
 An attack can be triggered if there is a significant variation in the qubit error rates.